 Questions to Ask Your Web Developer

-- What about SEO?
 Search engine optimisation is imperative if you want your website to be found online.
-Whether your developer is doing the content for you or not, ask them about SEO.
+Whether your web developer is doing the content for you or not, ask them about SEO.

-- Are support and maintenance provided?
-Websites need to be updated regularly to keep them secure and functioning correctly.
-Ask your developer if they provide support and maintenance.
+Business websites need to be updated regularly to keep them secure and functioning correctly.
+Ask your web developer if they provide support and maintenance.
 Ideally you should think about investing in a package which includes this as it tends to be inexpensive, and means you have someone to call if your website goes down.

 There are many web developers out there from Freelancers to large organisations so if you put out a request for a quote, you will get a huge range of pricing.
 Please make sure you ask these questions so that you have all of the facts and pricing to allow you to make an informed decision.